cal-weng/terminus/docs/manual/larepass/manage-olares.md

 ## Uninstall Olares

 :::tip Same network required
-Make sure your phone and Olares are on the same network.
+Make sure your phone and Olares are connected to the same network.
 :::

 This will reset your device to the prepared installation phase, where you can scan the LAN to re-install and activate Olares.